erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 #### Testability:
 The software should be designed in a way that facilitates easy testing, both at unit and system levels.
 It should have proper logging and debugging mechanisms in place to aid in identifying and resolving issues.

-#### Logging
-Every step in the services should be logged.
-Since there is no UI for the services, logging is almost the only way of figuring out what’s going on (consumer groups lags can also shed some light on the progress).

-##### System level testing

 ### Extensibility
 The software should be designed in a way that facilitates adding new features without modifying the existing system.